-Top-shaped or 'YORPoid' asteroids are believed to be ubiquitous within the inner Solar System, due to the rate they are being discovered through radar and spacecraft imaging.
+Top-shaped or 'YORPoid' asteroids are believed to be ubiquitous within the inner Solar system, due to the rate they are being discovered through radar and spacecraft imaging.
 The number of well-modelled examples, however, is relatively low.

 In addition to this work, we have identified eleven top-shaped asteroids that have published models with full geometric parameters.
-These are summarised in Table 4.
+These are summarized in Table 4.
 Some objects, such as (2867) Šteins (Keller et al. 2010) and (29075) 1950 DA (Busch et al. 2007; Zegmott 2021) were excluded as their top-like shapes exhibit global asymmetries that differentiate them from more definitive examples such as Bennu (Lauretta et al. 2019) or Moshup (Ostro et al. 2006).
 It should be noted that a larger number of candidates were identified, but do not have publicly available models and/or geometric parameters.

-We have compiled an informal list of these objects which can be accessed online.
+We have compiled an informal list of these objects which can be accessed online.1

 In comparison to other top-shaped asteroids, several features of PN9 stand out.
 The majority of top-shaped asteroids listed in Table 4 are multiple systems.
 As discussed in Section 3.6, there is no evidence to suggest that PN9 has any satellites.
-To date, PN9 is the second largest top-shaped solitary asteroid with a fully developed shape model.
+To date, PN9 is the second-largest top-shaped solitary asteroid with a fully developed shape model.
 In comparison to other top-shaped asteroids, PN9 has higher levels of global symmetry and a less pronounced equatorial ridge or bulge.
 This could be a result of PN9's greater mass, or the presence of internal cohesive forces.

 Top-shaped asteroids are poor candidates for YORP detection.
-Their highly symmetrical shapes produce low-amplitude lightcurves that do not vary significantly between different viewing geometries.
+Their highly symmetrical shapes produce low-amplitude light curves that do not vary significantly between different viewing geometries.
 This makes it difficult to constrain the rotational pole and period, and increases the importance of accurate surface fitting and the performance of scattering models.
-While radar observations can somewhat mitigate the limitation, the only confirmed YORP detection on a topshaped asteroid to date is derived from both radar and Hubble Space Telescope observations of (101955) Bennu (Nolan et al. 2019).
+While radar observations can somewhat mitigate the limitation, the only confirmed YORP detection on a top-shaped asteroid to date is derived from both radar and Hubble Space Telescope observations of (101955) Bennu (Nolan et al. 2019).
 Nevertheless, they may be crucial in distinguishing between components of 'normal YORP' (NYORP), which is dominated by global shape, and 'tangential YORP' (TYORP), which is driven by irregularity across an asteroid's surface (Golubov & Krugly 2012).
-Strong YORP detections on globally symmetric asteroids, which should have very small NYORP components, would imply a strong TYORP component.
-Separating the components of observational YORP detections http://astro.kent.ac.uk/~YORP/spintop.html
+Strong YORP detections on globally symmetric asteroids. which should have very small NYORP components, would imply a strong TYORP component.
+Separating the components of observational YORP detections can only be possible if both extremes are studied, as opposed to the current bias towards YORP analyses of highly asymmetric asteroids which have significant NYORP components.